 Visit Our Shop.

-Hearty vegetarian minestrone soup is an Italian speciality.
-Brimming with vegetables, kidney beans, and pasta, it's a great soup to use up what you have on hand.
-The thick, flavorful tomato broth is scented with rosemary, lots of fresh herbs, and Parmesan!
+Hearty and healthy minestrone soup brims with vegetables, kidney beans, and pasta.
+This vegetarian soup is a great way to use up what you have on hand.
+The thick, flavorful tomato broth is scented with rosemary, loads of fresh herbs, and Parmesan!
 One bowl will never be enough!

 Cook – 35 minutes